What is an 'abandoned' call?

 You can use the curated reports in Freshcaller to analyze the trends and metrics required to reduce your abandoned calls.

-Abandonment reason is available only for customers in the Estate plan.
+Abandonment reason is available only for customers in the Forest plan.